Frequency-Sovereignty-System/policy-pack-child-interaction/README.md

-**Authoritative Reference Notice**

-This repository represents the authoritative reference for PP-CHILD-INTERACTION v1.0.
+This repository constitutes the authoritative reference for PP-CHILD-INTERACTION v1.0.
-Earlier drafts, experiments, forks, or unpublished materials are not normative.
+Earlier drafts, experiments, forks, or unpublished materials are non-normative.

 # PolicyPack – Child Interaction Safety Boundary